kyazdani42/little-penguin/README.md

 Now, on to some *"real"* things, as I know you are getting bored already.

 #### Todo
-Take the kernel module you wrote for *Assignment 01*, and modify it so that **when any USB keyboard is plugged in**, \
-the module will be **automatically loaded by the correct userspace hotplug tools** (which are implemented by \
-`depmod / kmod / udev / mdev / systemd`, depending on what distro you are using.)
+Take the kernel module you wrote for *Assignment 01*, and modify it so that **when any USB keyboard is plugged in**, the module will be **automatically loaded by the correct userspace hotplug tools** (which are implemented by `depmod / kmod / udev / mdev / systemd`, depending on what distro you are using).

 #### Turn in
 - A rules file, depending on what system you are using.